FergusOBoyle/recommender-project/README.md

 # recommender-project

-Article recommender for users of IBM Watson Studio
+Article recommender for users of IBM Watson Studio.

 In this python notebook, I compare a couple of methods of collaborative filtering: neighbourhood (a.k.a memory-based) and matrix factorization (a.k.a model-based) by way of Singular Value Decomposition (SVD).
+All recommenders are implemented from scrath.

 The data used describes IBM Watson Studio user access to articles on the website.
 The goal of the recommender is to recommend articles likely to be of interest to the users.